Graduates FAQs

 In the 6 months or so before joining, we’ll start communicating about joining.
 This will include things like access to our New Joiner website, our Facebook group, details of any pre-joining events and socials, Facebook live events, office visits and importantly details of your induction event.
 These are a great way of you getting to know all your fellow new joiners and starting to build a great network.

-You’ll be eligible to apply for your employee broadband package and other benefits on your first day.
-You’ll also get access to lots of other lovely perks as well, such as discounted BT TV and TNT Sports, discounts on BT Mobile, and optional benefits like dental insurance, gym memberships and more.
+You’ll be eligible for benefits from your first day.
+You’ll get access to perks , such as discounted BT TV and TNT Sports, discounts on BT Mobile, and optional benefits like dental insurance, gym memberships and more.

 Our socials